facebook/react/docs/docs/lifting-state-up.md

 next: composition-vs-inheritance.html
 ---

 Often, several components need to reflect the same changing data.
-We recommend to lift the shared state up to their closest common ancestor.
+We recommend lifting the shared state up to their closest common ancestor.
 Let's see how this works in action.

 In this section, we will create a temperature calculator that calculates whether the water would boil at a given temperature.